 Energy utilities have long played a key role in the energy transition by contributing to a secure energy supply and decarbonization.
 The public has never been more engaged in the current debate about the growing importance of sustainability in society, the economy and the environment.
 Energy utilities will need a comprehensive approach to seize the opportunities that these changes will bring about and to elevate the issue of sustainability and set new standards.

-Growing consciousness for sustainability among consumers and society is increasingly putting pressure on retail, grocery and fashion companies.
+Growing consciousness for sustainability among consumers and society is increasingly putting pressure on retail, FMCG, grocery and fashion companies.
 Developing a joint sustainability strategy for the industry as a whole and integrating ESG into the business strategy is needed in order to address the key challenges and achieve long-term success.

 Although it is the hot topic in the transport and logistics industry at the moment, many companies still react defensively towards sustainability.
 In order to provide climate-, environmentally-, and socially-compatible transport solutions as well as robust transport chains that contribute to flatten the climate curve, we support our clients in developing their sustainability strategy in five steps.